University campus in Hawaii

 military

-Computer Science Transfer Pathways in Hawaii
+Transfer Pathways for Computer Science Degrees in Hawaii

 State Transfer System

-Hawaii offers robust transfer pathways for computer science students through a comprehensive statewide system.
+Hawaii offers strong transfer pathways for computer science students through a comprehensive statewide system.
 The UH Transfer Database (https://www.hawaii.edu/admissions/transfer/) facilitates seamless transfer between institutions within the University of Hawaii System, allowing students to begin their education at community colleges and progress to four-year universities.
 Hawaii has 10 two-year institutions offering associate's degrees (IPEDS), with Leeward Community College leading in completions (39 in 2023).
-Other key transfer sources include Kapiolani Community College and Hawaii Community College, all charging $3,144 in annual tuition—making the pathway exceptionally affordable for students entering the field.
+Other key transfer sources include Kapiolani Community College and Hawaii Community College, all charging $3,144 in annual tuition, making the pathway exceptionally affordable for students entering the field.

 How Transfers Work